Recent Breaches

 Tabletop Exercise

-Simulate a ransomware detonation scenario with physical path severance, testing response times, multi-party authorisation, and recovery from air-gapped copies.
+Simulate a ransomware detonation scenario with physical path severance, testing response times, multi-party authorisation, and restoration from verified control-plane baselines.

 Step 4